deepjavalibrary/djl-spring-boot-starter/README.md

           <version>${djl.starter.version}</version>
      </dependency>

- Autoconfiguration supports properties that can help with automatic lookup of the model.
+ Autoconfiguration supports properties that help with automatic lookup of the model.
  For example (assuming `application.yml` is used):

     djl: